dgroomes/javascript-playground/README.md

   * This was implemented in `../npm-library-rollup/`
 * [x] DONE Create an example project of: a TypeScript library compiled with `tsc`
   * This was implemented in `../npm-library-typescript/`
-* [x] DONE Create an example project of: A monolith-style repository with local libraries defined as NPM workspaces and a workspace that acts as the runnable consumer program.
+* [x] DONE Create an example project of: A monolith-style repository with local libraries defined as npm workspaces and a workspace that acts as the runnable consumer program.